AugustinMauroy/am-neuralnetwork/README.md

 	console.log("No data provided for prediction in this example.");
 }

 // 7.
-Evaluate the model (conceptual, as `evaluate` is not fully implemented) const validationData: number[][] = [
+Evaluate the model
+const validationData: number[][] = [
 	[0, 0],
 	[0, 1],